LUKTALL/Exercises_5-8/README.md

-# Exercises_5-8
+# 34338 course exercises for group 28 :D
-Super cool thing that I don't know how works!
+I so know how this git thing works!

-does this work??